FedeDP/libmodule/docs/concepts/concepts.md

 ## Naming Conventions

-Libmodule uses the following naming conventions:
+Libmodule uses the following naming conventions for its public API:

 * `m_` is the prefix for all the library API
 * `m_foo_` APIs group together the same namespace API